Archive for month: December, 2016

 • Hooks for coats, aprons, sweaters, etc.

-• Bean bags or other cozy seating for reading or relaxing
+• Bean bags or other cozy seating to have the kids read or relax

 • Chalkboard, easels, and/or markerboard for inspiration